mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### 109

-The beginnings of ‘modern Mertactor’ lay in the discovery that whilst the world lacked the sort of mineral wealth necessary for heavy industry – iron, copper and the like – its surface rocks contained a high percentage of compounds useful in electronics and light fabrication.
+The beginnings of 'modern Mertactor' lay in the discovery that whilst the world lacked the sort of mineral wealth necessary for heavy industry – iron, copper and the like – its surface rocks contained a high percentage of compounds useful in electronics and light fabrication.
 These minerals found a ready market in the asteroid communities of Glisten, beginning a long economic and cultural partnership.
-A collective bargaining agreement among colony directors became a world government that regulated offworld exploitation of Mertactor’s light-mineral wealth.
+A collective bargaining agreement among colony directors became a world government that regulated offworld exploitation of Mertactor's light-mineral wealth.

 Income from mining operations funded a technological advancement program, which also benefited from funds supplied by the Glisten